sprenkamp/LLM_propaganda_detection/README.md

 `python src/text_classification/gpt/create_training_data.py -c src/text_classification/gpt/config/gpt3_instruction_base.yaml`

 4. run the fine-tune jobs.
-First we validate the created .json file and split it into training and validation data, afterwards we train the model.
+First, we validate the created .json file and split it into training and validation data, afterwards we train the model.
 Note for GPT-3 base and chain of thought we solely finetune one model with different prompts at inference.

 `bash src/text_classification/gpt/fine-tune-gpt-3.sh`

-5. run inference and calculate metrics, for each of the five model combinations use the correct .yaml file.
-Under
+5. run inference and calculate metrics for each of the five model combinations using the correct .yaml file.
+Under  `src/text_classification/gpt/results`.
+For the gpt-3 models, this will not work out of the box as the fine-tuned models are linked to a given account.
+An own model needs to be trained (step 4) and then the model_name needs to be adapted accordingly within the given .yaml

-`python `
+`python src/text_classification/gpt/inference.py -c src/text_classification/gpt/config/gpt4_base.yaml`